Susceptibility

 qi unwrap_path phase_file.nii.gz

 The phase file must be specified in radians (i.e. between \(-\pi\) and \(+\pi\)).
-Does not read input from stdin, and currently there are no arguments to control the algorithms behaviour.
+Does not read input from stdin.

 Outputs

-• input_unwrapped.nii.gz - The unwrapped phase value, in radians.
+• {input}_unwrapped.nii.gz - The unwrapped phase value, in radians.

 References